KEVIN-DEVV/M-VET/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.7.0

-* System dependencies
+* System dependencies as indicated in the gem file-run bundle install after cloning your repo to local machine

 * Configuration

-* Database creation
+* Database creation(using sqlite3)

 * Database initialization